This Is How You Ex: Demi Moore & Bruce Willis Are Having An Unconventional Quarantine

 While Bruce's wife Emma Willis may not be quarantining with the fam, she showed up in the comments to cheer them on.

-"Not many can pull that color off!" she wrote.
+"Not many can pull that colour off!" she wrote.
 "Lookin' good squad."

 It's likely Emma is spending her quarantine with daughters Evelyn and Mabel Willis, who she shares with the Die Hard star.
 However, the two families have always been supportive of each other, with Demi attending Emma and Bruce's vow renewal back in March 2019.
 When this is over, maybe they can all move into one big house together — or more likely, everyone will run far away from each other.